 Whisk the flour, cocoa, baking soda, salt and cinnamon.
 Set aside.

 In a large bowl or the bowl of an electric mixer, cream the butter and sugars on medium speed for 3-4 minutes until fluffy.

 Add the egg followed by the vanilla.
 Reduce speed to low and slowly beat in the dry ingredients.

-Stir in about 1 cup of the chocolate chips, reserving the remaining ¼ cup to add to the tops.
+Stir in about 1 cup of the white chocolate chips, reserving the remaining ¼ cup to add to the tops.

-Form dough into balls about ¼ of batter each.
+Form dough into balls about ¼ cup of batter each.
 Use a large cookie scoop or an ice cream scoop to measure the batter or eyeball it.
 Place balls on prepared baking sheets about 3 inches apart.
 Top each ball with a few of the reserved chocolate chips and a sprinkle of sea salt.

 Bake 12- 14 minutes until tops are just set.
 Remove from oven and transfer cookies to wire racks to cool completely.